-This letter is intended to supplement a similar notice that went out with the January 2020 billing cycle and includes additional information.
+This letter is intended to supplement a similar notice that went out with the June 2022 billing cycle and includes additional information.

 Our water system recently failed a drinking water standard.
-Although this is not an emergency, as our customers you have a right to know what you should do, what happened, and what we are doing to correct this situation.
+This is not an emergency.
+As our customers you have a right to know what you should do, what happened, and what we are doing to correct this situation.
 We routinely monitor for the presence of drinking water contaminants.
-Testing results we received for the fourth quarter of 2019 show that the Black Horse Lane sample site exceeded the standard, or maximum contaminant level (MCL), for haloacetic acids.
-The MCL standard for haloacetic acids is 60 ug/L and is based on a locational running annual average (LRAA) for each sample site.
-The LRAA of haloacetic acids at the Black Horse Lane sample site was 67 ug/L.
+Testing results we received for the previous three calendar quarters show that our system exceeds the standard, or maximum contaminant level (MCL), for haloacetic acids, a disinfection process byproduct.
+The MCL standard for haloacetic acids is 60 parts per billion (ppb) and is based on a locational running annual average (LRAA) for each sample site.
+The LRAA of haloacetic acids at the Black Horse Lane sample site were 70, 80, and 75 ppb; and at the Wood Duck Lane sample site were 62, 74, and 83 ppb.